 Use the Right Applicators

-Your paintbrush should have synthetic bristles if you're using latex paint and natural bristles if you're spreading oil-based paint.
+Your paintbrush should have synthetic bristles if you're using latex (water-based) paint and natural bristles if you're spreading oil-based (alkyd) paint.
 Use a brush with a clean edge and no loose bristles that can fall out and get stuck in the finish.
 Use the same roller cover that you used for the first coat, but instead of cleaning it off between coats, store it in a plastic bag so it's preloaded with paint and ready to use.

 Spread a Thin Coat